SKB-CGN/wallbox/README.md

     }
 }
 ```
 You will receive a json, with extended and more informations, which is around 200 lines long.
-The most interesting JSON property here would be ``charging_power``.
+The most interesting JSON property here would be ``charging_power`` and ``status_id`` - explained below.

 ```
 {